 I aim to create designs that are not only fun and engaging, but innovative and usable for all.
 The "Why" and "How" of a design are at the core of my design process.

 Creativity doesn't stop at the desk.
-I find that exploring new mediums — analogue ones especially — keeps curiosity alive and feeds back into the design work in unexpected ways.
+I find that exploring new mediums — analog ones especially — keeps curiosity alive and feeds back into the design work in unexpected ways.

 UX Researcher & Designer passionate about accessible, engaging, user-friendly digital experiences that make a meaningful impact on people's lives.